 The combat in Elderborn is pretty enjoyable when you’re going one on one with the game’s foes.
 Carefully watching their animations and responding while taking advantage of their openings can be satisfying.
 There’s also a decent amount of weight to your strikes that makes everything feel all the more impactful.
 But you won’t generally get to enjoy the game in this manner.

 One of the most important aspects of a Souls-like’s design is its enemy placement.
-Where are they standing; how far away do you have to be to aggro them; how do the different enemy types play off of each other; how many are there?
+Where are they standing?
+How far away do you have to be to aggro them?
+How do the different enemy types play off of each other and how many of them are there?
 These and more are typically considered very carefully, as much of the tension and challenge come down to this aspect.
 Instead, Elderborn just throws them at you in groups.

 Unlike most other games in the subgenre, the areas are often designed in a way that requires you to fight.
 Running away often leads to getting surrounded with no way to press forward.
 The enemies also follow you further than you’d likely imagine.